nnt1054/nnt1054.github.io/_posts/mmorpg/2020-04-29-CICD-Overview.md

 	* the same cycle will repeat with the polling server and keel.sh, except using the new semver tag and will upgrade the production deployment.

 #### Helm Chart Updates
-1. Once the developerse have ensured their updates are working in their local environment, they can make a PR and merge their helm chart updates to the master/prod github branch.
+1. Once the developers have ensured their updates are working in their local environment, they can make a PR and merge their helm chart updates to the master/prod github branch.
 	* (more on github repo structure later)
 2. After merging, the developers can run `helm push <github-repo> --version staging`, which will package and push the new helm chart to the chartmuseum repository.
 3. The Polling Server will detect the helm chart version, and will ping the `/apply` endpoint of the running Helm API.